ebruchez/public/Predictions.md

 - Cities start reclaiming and repurposing roads and unused parking lots.
 - Most people don't own a car.
 - It is reasonable to most young people (at least in a certain area, say California) to completely avoid getting a driver license and never learn how to drive.
+- Some public roads are closed to vehicles with human drivers.

 Trucks are also an obvious target for self-driving technology as they drive long distances.
 Here are a few milestones: